Slaughter: how animals are killed

 What is meant by humane slaughter?

-The principle of humane slaughter is to ensure that an animal cannot feel pain or experience suffering when he or she is killed.
-For this reason, it is the law that farmed animals in the UK are effectively restrained and stunned before they are killed, or else stunned and killed at the same time.
+The principle of humane slaughter aims to ensure that an animal does not feel pain or experience suffering when he or she is killed.
+For this reason, UK law requires that farmed animals are effectively restrained and stunned before they are killed, or stunned and killed at the same time.
+The Humane Slaughter Association (HSA) states that “If a stunning method does not cause instantaneous unconsciousness, the method must be non-aversive (ie must not cause pain, fear or other unpleasant feelings) to the animal before it becomes unconscious.”

 Ineffective stunning